 Generation Life is a registered life insurer and is regulated by APRA in accordance with the Life Act.
 Generation Life must comply with minimum prescribed capital and solvency requirements to ensure that it meets its obligations to investors.
 APRA actively monitors compliance with these requirements and other requirements of the Life Act.

 It should be noted that, while financial institutions may be APRA regulated, this does not provide a financial guarantee.
-Type of fee or cost

 Fees, expenses and costs